tktracker/IntuneDocs/intune/protect/windows-update-for-business-configure.md

 - Windows 10 feature update policies cannot be applied during the out of box experience (OOBE) and will only apply at the first Windows Update scan after a device has finished provisioning (which is typically a day).
 In addition, devices that were provisioned with AutoPilot will not receive the policy.

   This limitation is being examined to see if it can be supported in the future.

-> [!IMPORTANT]
-> To use the Feature Updates policy with Intune, devices must have telemetry turned on, with a minimum setting of [*Basic*](../configuration/device-restrictions-windows-10.md#reporting-and-telemetry).
-Telemetry is configured under *Reporting and Telemetry* as part of a [Device Restriction policy](../configuration/device-restrictions-configure.md).
->
-> Devices that receive Feature Updates policy and that have telemetry set to *Not configured*, which means it’s off, might install a later version of Windows than defined in the Feature Update policy.
-The prerequisite to require telemetry is under review as this feature moves towards general availability.

 ### Create and assign Windows 10 feature updates